-Many of the details on this page are taken from the book Cromford Revisited by Dorenn Buxton and Christopher Charlton, published by Derwent Valley Mills in 2015, and from a 2014 paper on Peter Nightingale’s mill by Professor Stanley Chapman.
+Many of the details on this page are taken from the book Cromford Revisited by Dorenn Buxton and Christopher Charlton, published by Derwent Valley Mills in 2015, and from a 2015 paper on Peter Nightingale’s mill in the Derbyshire Archaeological Journal by Professor Stanley Chapman.

 Although the area around Cromford & Lea is now best known for its historical connections to the cotton spinning industry, it also has a much older history in lead mining.
 This industry employed the majority of the non-agricultural workforce in the area by 1750, and was the main source of wealth for prominent non-aristocratic local families.
 The industry was described in Daniel Defoe’s travel writing about the area in the 1720s.